Electric vs Gas Furnace

 Natural gas, however, does have its drawbacks in energy use.
 But, just like with heat pumps and ductless, manufacturers are making high-efficiency gas systems with 90 plus percent efficiencies.
 Choose a mid-range SEER, 90 percent AFUE rated system, and a variable stage and homeowners can save on utility costs with a quality system.
 Add a programmable thermostat and homeowners can active the same level of efficiency as with ductless systems, missing only the zone control.

 The hazards of any natural gas system are safety, but homeowners with carbon monoxide detectors and who regularly scheduled maintenance can avoid common safety pitfalls with their traditional gas system.

-And, for homeowners on a tight budget, know that upgrading your old system to any new system will provide big savings on usage.
+And, for homeowners on a tight budget, know that upgrading your old system to any new system will provide big energy savings on usage.
 Since energy efficiency standards are always changing for the better, with all new replacements or installs, homeowners are getting a better furnace overall.

 So really, the question of electric versus gas furnace is not necessarily the right question.
 Homeowners should be discussing their family’s needs and current challenges in home comfort with their professional estimators to choose the right system for them.
 It may end up being a ductless system or replacing a natural gas furnace with a new natural gas furnace.
-There are no benefits in choosing one or the other without first understanding what homeowners have, need, and want for the ultimate in-home comfort, unless you are building a “green” and “smart” home, but that is a different article!
+There are no benefits in choosing one or the other without first understanding what homeowners have, need, and want for the ultimate in-home comfort, unless you are building a “green” and “smart” home, but that topic is for a different article!

-For the answers to all of your furnace needs, call the experts at Bill Howe., Voted as San Diego’s Best, we know how to listen to customers and design the perfect heating system for their home, their family, and their budget.
+For the answers to all of your furnace needs, call the experts at Bill Howe.
+Voted as San Diego’s Best, we know how to listen to customers and design the perfect heating system for their home, their family, and their budget.